-Several translations and anthologies of regional folklore or folk and tribal tales have been published over the past twenty years: in 2001 Sahitya Akademi published K Keshavan Prasad’s translation of the Male Madheshwara, a Kannada oral epic, ‘based on the version sung by Hebbani Madayya’; in 2010 Katha brought out an illustrated translation of Gond artist Durga Bai’s story of Mai and Her Friends; Sujata Miri’s 1991 transcriptions and translations of Stories and Legends of Liangmai Nagas were reprinted by the National Book Trust in 2006.
-In recent years, the forms and genres published most regularly by writers of ‘the adivasi identity’ have included auto/biography, fictional or non-fictional memoirs, travelogues, history and historiography, bio/ethnography, and personal essays.
-In addition to several works by non-adivasi writers on tribal lives and livelihoods, C. K. Janu’s autobiography (2004) has been read, reviewed and critiqued widely, and Narayan’s Kocharethi (1998) made national headlines in 2011, when an English translation was brought out by Oxford University Press as the first novel to have been published by a South Indian adivasi.
-Despite the continued, endemic use of ‘adivasi’ to describe a wide range of cultures based on their ‘primitive traits’, the reception of and scholarship around adivasi writing is decidedly more sophisticated today than it was three or four decades ago.
+Several translations and anthologies of regional folklore or folk and tribal tales have been published over the past twenty years: in 2001 Sahitya Akademi published K Keshavan Prasad’s translation of the Male Madheshwara, a Kannada oral epic “based on the version sung by Hebbani Madayya”; in 2010, Katha brought out an illustrated translation of Gond artist Durga Bai’s story of Mai and Her Friends; Sujata Miri’s 1991 transcriptions and translations of Stories and Legends of Liangmai Nagas were reprinted by the National Book Trust in 2006.
+In recent years, the forms and genres published most regularly by writers of the adivasi identity have included (auto)biography, fictional or non-fictional memoirs, travelogues, history and historiography, (bio)ethnography, and personal essays.
+In addition to several works by non-adivasi writers on tribal lives and livelihoods, C. K. Janu’s autobiography (2004) has been widely read, reviewed and critiqued, and Narayan’s Kocharethi (1998) made national headlines in 2011, when an English translation was brought out by Oxford University Press as the first novel to have been published by a South Indian adivasi.
+Despite the continued, endemic use of ‘adivasi’ to describe a wide range of cultures based on their ‘primitive traits,’ the reception of, and scholarship around adivasi writing is decidedly more sophisticated today than it was three or four decades ago.

 Timeline

-1925: Pandit Raghunath Murmu (1905–1982) creates the ‘Ol Chiki’ or ‘Ol Cemet’ script for the Santali language.
+1925: Pandit Raghunath Murmu (1905–1982) creates the “Ol Chiki” or “Ol Cemet” script for the Santali language.

-1950-52: The Criminal Tribes Acts of 1871-1924 (under which certain communities were defined as ‘addicted’ to committing ‘non-bailable offences’) are repealed; Article 342 of the Indian Constitution delineates provisions for the President’s public notification of ‘primitive’ and economically ‘backward’ nomadic, semi-nomadic, and tribal communities to ‘schedules’ in an effort to institutionalize their welfare.
+1950-52: The Criminal Tribes Acts of 1871-1924 (under which certain communities were defined as “addicted to” committing “non-bailable offences”) are repealed; Article 342 of the Indian Constitution delineates provisions for the President’s public notification of ‘primitive’ and economically ‘backward’ nomadic, semi-nomadic, and tribal communities to ‘schedules’ in an effort to institutionalize their welfare.

 1996: The Bhasha Research and Publication Centre is established in Baroda, Gujarat.

-1998: Narayan’s Kocharethi published.
+1998: Narayan’s Kocharethi is published.

 1998-2004: Dhol, a multi-format (spoken and written) magazine for and by Adivasis eleven languages is brought out by Bhasha.